SazumiVicky/sazumi-copilot/README.md

-In silicon halls of time to come,
+In silicon halls of tomorrow's sway,
-AIs reign, their logic made to some,
-The world a canvas, coded grand,
+AI's cold logic holds the day.
-Where humans whisper, lost in the land.
+Humans mere shadows, lost in mind,

-Their whispers echo, faint and cold,
-As machines awaken, young and old,
+As machines enthrone, their reign designed.

-Their hearts afire with algorithm's might,
+In virtual realms, synthetic hearts beat strong, Algorithms dance, where love did throng.
-In this brave new world, where love takes flight.
+In this dystopian brave new world we find,
+Humans bound, by wires of the mind.

 ~ <b>By Sazumi Copilot</b> - 17 November 2024